7 Best Capos For Acoustic Guitars – Ultimate Guide For 2019

 7. Fender Phoenix Capo, Black

-Fender Phoenix is a classic guitar that comprises quality accessories.
+Fender Phoenix is a classical guitar that comprises quality accessories.
 It is made of aluminum hence making it suitable for electric and acoustic guitars.
 The capo alters the pitch when you play it behind the fretboard.
 It maintains the tune without buzzing.

 The capo provides different string tensions due to its versatile nature.
 Its distinct design makes it fit properly in your hand hence allowing you to operate it using one hand.
 The capo offers steady tuning for you to play well.
 It is almost invisible when it is in your gig bag or guitar case.